lm3nitro/Projects/Proxy/Squid Proxy/Squid Proxy.md

 ![Pasted image 20240402202950](https://github.com/lm3nitro/Projects/assets/55665256/6fb4dc79-e6a7-443a-9feb-dcac4a8ea873)

-I saved the changes and then verifed the logs from squid using the following command
+I saved the changes and then verified the logs from squid using the following command:

 ```
 tail -f /var/squid/access.log